SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-submitting-pull-requests.md

 ## Creating the PR

 * I check out the main branch
 * I create a branch.
-To keep it simple, I typically use the format `[WorkItemNumber]_description-text`.
+To keep it simple, I typically use the format `[WorkItemNumber]_description-text`, such as `123_add-spellcheck`.
+Different teams have different standards for branch names; I adapt as necessary.